 With our minds turned to efficiency and cost considerations, the increasing density of warehouse storage space brings its own set of challenges.
 To increase and maximize storage, warehouse owners and operators can choose to install tall pallet racks to accommodate more beam levels, throughout the racking system.
-This set-up should be chosen without overlooking a significant factor affecting the stability of racking installations: the height-to-depth ratio.
+However, this set-up should not be chosen without considering a significant factor affecting the stability of racking installations: the height-to-depth ratio.
+After all, a tall rack serves no purpose if it is going to topple over.

-RMI (Rack Manufacturers’ Institute) outlines the height-to-depth ratio for a single row of pallet rack to be the ratio of the distance from the floor to the top beam level divided by the depth of the frame.
+RMI (Rack Manufacturers Institute) outlines the height-to-depth ratio for a single row of pallet rack to be the ratio of the distance from the floor to the top surface of the highest load-supporting beam level divided by the depth of the frame.
+Section 8.1 of RMI’s ANSI MH16.1: Specification for the Design, Testing and Utilization of Industrial Steel Storage Racks advises evaluating the height-to-depth (HTD) ratio to determine the stability of a single row of standard steel storage rack.

 As a rule of thumb, use this formula to avoid the instability of your racking system:

-H = Height – measured from floor to the top surface of the uppermost beam level
+H = Height – measured from floor to the top surface of the highest-supporting beam level

 D = Depth – measured along the floor, from the outside of the front column to the outside of the back column.